kswhyte/idea-box-oojs/README.md

 You can start saving your brilliant ideas and saving them in the same great [ideaBox](https://kswhyte.github.io/idea-box-oojs/), but this time with different guts under the hood.

 ---
-See the [Original IdeaBox](https://github.com/kswhyte/idea-box/blob/master/README.md) and information about both below
+See the [Original ideaBox](https://github.com/kswhyte/idea-box/blob/master/README.md) and find information about original intentions and goals.